monome/docs/crow/update.md

 ## Flashing the update

-Execute the `flash.sh` command which is included in the release .zip file.
+From the Terminal (make sure you've quit `druid`), execute the `flash.sh` command which is included in the release .zip file.
 The actual firmware file that is uploaded is `crow.bin`.

 For example if your file was extracted to `~/Downloads/crow-1.1.0` type this on the command line: